Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Computations in examples: summary of results and some generalities

 Therefore, in a mild abuse of notation, we refer to this subgroup of $(\pi_n(\MTH))^\vee$, identified with a subgroup of the group isomorphism classes of invertible TFTs with $H$-structure, as the group of \term{Adams filtration $0$ invertible TFTs with $H$-structure}.

 It is a theorem~\cite[\S 8.4]{FH19b} that this subgroup consists of theories closely related to classical Dijkgraaf-Witten theories~\cite[\S 1]{FQ93}.\footnote{These theories are not quite the same thing as classical Dijkgraaf-Witten theories, which are TFTs of oriented manifolds with a principal $G$-bundle, and which use $\R/\Z$-valued cohomology, rather than $\Z/2$-valued cohomology.
-Unoriented generalizations of classical Dijkgraaf-Witten theory are studied in more detail in work of Kim~\cite[\S 6]{Kim18}, the author~\cite[\S 3.1]{Deb20}, and You~\cite{You20}.} Isomorphism classes of these invertible TFTs are determined by their partition functions~\cite[\S 5.3]{FH16}, so we specify these theories by their partition functions, which are bordism invariants $\Omega_n^H\to\C^\times$.
+Unoriented generalizations of classical Dijkgraaf-Witten theory are studied in more detail in work the author~\cite[\S 3.1]{Deb20}, You~\cite{You20}, Kim~\cite[\S 6]{Kim18}, and Gagnon-Ririe and Young~\cite{GRY24}.} Isomorphism classes of these invertible TFTs are determined by their partition functions~\cite[\S 5.3]{FH16}, so we specify these theories by their partition functions, which are bordism invariants $\Omega_n^H\to\C^\times$.

 For the Adams spectral sequence, $E_2^{0,n} = \Ext^{0,n}_{\cA}(\wH^*(\MTH;\Z/2); \Z/2)$ is canonically identified with

 which is a subspace of

 The fourth quadrant of the Adams spectral sequence is empty, so $E_\infty^{0,n}$ is a subspace of $E_2^{0,n}$.
 Take the sequence of maps